This post was last updated on November 12th, 2018

 - Company drivers

 And the requirements to start working with the company as a driver are:

-- No DUI convictions in the previous 2 years
+- No DUI convictions in last 2 years

-- No more than 2 preventable accidents in the previous 36 months
+- No more than 2 preventable accidents in last 36 months

 If you meet all of these requirements, you’re free to apply for a position with the company and start your trucking career.